Ericson2314/rust-papers/README.md

 The solution is to give unique references *two* type parameters.
 I will use the syntax `&mut<'a, Tᵢ, tₒ>`.
 The first parameter is the current type or input type, and represents what's currently in the borrowed location.
-The second is the final type or output type, and represents what must be there when the reference is dropped.
+The second is the residule type or output type, and represents what must be there when the reference is dropped.
 This solves the first problem because functions' types now state the condition they will leave any borrowed locations in.
-This also solves the second problem because when we mark a location borrowed, we can simultaneously set it to the newly-created reference's final type.
+This also solves the second problem because when we mark a location borrowed, we can simultaneously set it to the newly-created reference's residule type.
 Doing so ensures that on the branch that the location *wasn't* mutated via the reference, it already has the type it would have had it been.

 The subtyping rule is as follows: